NAS Recovery

 IMPORTANT NOTE:

-If you can't see the array in ReclaiMe File Recovery, then you need to recover RAID configuration first using ReclaiMe Free RAID Recovery software.
-When the parameters are determined, select "Run ReclaiMe to recover data" in ReclaiMe Free RAID Recovery tool and back here.
+In case the array is not visible in ReclaiMe File Recovery, it is essential to perform RAID configuration recovery first using ReclaiMe Free RAID Recovery software.
+Once the parameters are identified, proceed by selecting "Run ReclaiMe to recover data" within the ReclaiMe Free RAID Recovery tool.
+For a comprehensive tutorial, please click here.
 Click here for detailed tutorial.

 All the steps on video